 Another option to get out from under the shadow of student loan default is to repay your loans in full.
 Of course, if you had the funds to do so, you probably wouldn’t have defaulted in the first place.
 That said, you could look into ways to cover the balance due, such as borrowing from a family member or close friend.

 If you have private student loans that are in default, you can contact your lender and see what possibilities are available.
 Some lenders may have hardship options similar to the federal programs.
 As mentioned, the time it will take for your unpaid private loan to go into default depends on the lender — but the timeframe could be relatively short, even just 120 days.

 However, if you’ve only recently missed a payment, you can start making payments again (and repay the missed payment) to try to prevent your loan from going into default.

 Is Refinancing an Option for Defaulted Student Loans?

 If your student loans are currently in default, refinancing your loans can be difficult.
-When you refinance your student loans, you take out a new loan with a private lender.
-When you apply for a refinancing loan, lenders will use your credit score and financial history, among a few other factors, to determine if you will qualify for a loan.
+When you refinance your student loans, you take out a new loan with a private lender to pay off the existing loans.
+When you apply for a refinancing loan, lenders will use your credit score and financial history, among a few other factors, to determine if you qualify.